jkkummerfeld/text2sql-data/README.md

 - A database schema
 - A database

+We also provide code for two neural network based systems:

+- A template based, slot-filling LSTM
+- A sequence-to-sequence model

 Version | Description
 ------- | -------------
 1       | Data used in the ACL 2018 paper